2 Peter 3: Verse 9

+The Lord is not "slack" (οὐ βραδύνει, ou bradunei), literally meaning the Lord does not delay or loiter.
+The same word is used in 1 Timothy 3:15 in reference to Paul's possible delay in travelling to meet Timothy in Ephesus.
+Marvin Vincent sees here "besides delay, the idea of lateness with reference to an appointed time".

 Peroratio (3:14–18)

 The final five verses of the epistle contain the concluding part (peroratio) of the discourse, starting with the phrase: "Therefore, beloved" (verse 14, and used again in verse 17) and continue with a tone similar to the opening in the first chapter, echoing the 2 Peter 1:1–2 ('grace, knowledge, and Jesus as Savior') with the final words ('day of eternity') as the last reminder of this epistle's major theme, that is, 'the judgment day will come'.